Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Simulations

-To simulate the performance of the algorithm using the finite sliding window approximation, we will use the same $\beta$, $\X$, $\U$, $\M$, and $c(x,u)$, as in Section \ref{quantizedbeliefsimulations} above.
+To simulate the performance of the algorithm using the finite sliding window approximation, we will use the same $\beta$, $\X$, $\mathbb{U}$, $\M$, and $c(x,u)$, as in Section \ref{quantizedbeliefsimulations} above.
 This example will use the following kernel.

-This kernel is again irreducible and aperiodic but, has been designed to also satisfy the Dobrushin coefficient condition in Theorem \ref{T5.3}.
-That is, we have that $\min_{u\in\U} \delta(P,u) = 0.55\ge 1/2$ which means the results of Theorems \ref{loss bound} and \ref{T5.3} are applicable.\\ The source begins from $x_{-N} = 1$, and the first $N$ steps are obtained by using a uniform choice of $(Q_t, \eta_t)$.
+This kernel satisfies the irreducibility and aperiodicity condition given in Assumption \ref{assumption:PHR} but also satisfies the Dobrushin coefficient condition in Theorem \ref{T5.3}: which means the results of Theorems \ref{loss bound} and \ref{T5.3} are applicable.\\ The source begins from $x_{-N} = 1$, and the first $N$ steps are obtained by using a uniform choice of $(Q_t, \eta_t)$.
 A learned policy for the $\text{MDP}_N$ for window lengths $N=\{1,2,3,4,5\}$ was found by training the Q-learning algorithm for $10^5$ iterations.
 Using this policy, the empirical expected cost was computed using $N = 1000$ and 1000 Monte-Carlo iterations.
 As the window length increases, the discounted cost decreases consistently, as expected.
 The results are shown in Figure \ref{fig:SFWResults}.